miguelamendez/AIFAITH/README.md

     The freedom to distribute copies of your modified versions to others (freedom 3).
 By doing this you can give the whole community a chance to benefit from your changes.
     Access to the source code is a precondition for this.
     Acces to the weights of the machine learning model is a precondition of this.
+AI copoyleft license:
+AI license.
+The ai copyleft makes sure that only the model is free , if you create a software using that model then you can add a software license.

 Because ML models are also trained by using data made by humans it is a necesarry step to license your datasets as follow:
     Using a dataset with the AIFATH license should contain the above guaranties and is itself a copyleft license which includes this guaranties.